The Librarian at George IV Bridge

 We can’t talk about Castle Hill without mentioning its superstar, the Castle.

-To sum up, Edinburgh Castle should definitely be a part of your program.
-Beware!
-The ticket office is always very busy, we recommend you book your tickets in advance to avoid a massive queue!
+Edinburgh Castle should definitely be a part of your program.
+The ticket office is always very busy, we recommend you book your tickets in advance to avoid a queue!

-And last, but definitely not least, walk through the World’s Largest Collection of Scotch Whisky, an amazing library of whisky bottles (approximately 300,000) beautifully displayed.
-You feel quite small in there - and thirsty too!
+Walk through the World’s Largest Collection of Scotch Whisky, an amazing library of whisky bottles (approximately 300,000) beautifully displayed.

-You will finish up your journey in the Scotch Whisky Shop in which you can buy your favorite blend among 450 other bottles.
+The Scotch Whisky Shop offers your favorite blend among 450 other bottles.

-Available in more than 18 languages, interactive and playful, this is the chance to discover the world of Scotland’s whisky thanks to experts and tailored experience.
+Available in more than 18 languages, tours are interactive and playful, providing the opportunity to discover the world of Scotland’s whisky thanks to experts and tailored experience.
 Beware of ghostly apparition though…

 Where?
 354 Castlehill, The Royal Mile, Edinburgh EH1 2NE